The Best iPhone Antivirus Apps of 2026

 We downloaded the Guardio – Mobile Security app from the App Store and followed a few simple steps to get it up and running.
 During testing, Guardio blocked all test malware downloads, although it missed malicious viruses hidden in zip files.

 Guardio regained our trust with its protection against online scams.
 Guardio blocked every fake virus warning and bogus page we encountered.
-The app uses AI to identify threats, similar to Norton’s Genie Scam Detector.
+The app uses AI to identify threats, similar to how Norton detects scams.
 For older adults or those less familiar with online scams, this feature alone justifies the subscription.

 >> See More: What is a Scam, and How Can You Avoid One?